ARIA-VALUSPA/AVP/ASR/readme.md

 ## Installation

 You can install the ASR on a physical Linux machine, on a Virtual Machine (VM) or on a Linux Subsystem under windows.
 Nonetheless, we recommend that you use a high-spec physical machine with a GPU running Linux in order to speed up the ARIA-ASR processing.
+Alternatively, you can also build the ASR server on any platform where kaldi is supported, which is pretty much any Unix system - including OSX.

 To install the ARIA-ASR server simply copy the ASR folder from this repository to your target machine (virtual or physical), and run the command `./install-aria-asr.sh` inside the main folder.
 This will download the latest models for all languages and install the necessary libraries (you will be asked to enter your sudo password).